Electron Affinity in Periodic Table

-Larger the atomic size lesser the tendency of atoms to attract the additional electrons towards itself.
+Larger the atomic size lesser the tendency of atoms to attract the additional electrons towards themselves.
 Which decreases the force of attraction exerted by the nucleus of an atom.
 Therefore, the electron affinities decrease with increasing the size or radius of an atom.

 Higher the magnitude of effective nuclear charge (Zeff) greater the tendency to attract the additional electrons towards itself.
-Therefore, the greater force of attraction exerted by on the nucleus of an atom.
+The greater force of attraction is exerted by the nucleus of an atom.
 As a result, higher energy is released when extra electrons are added to an atom.
-Hence the magnitude of the electron affinity of periodic elements increases with increasing effective nuclear charge of an atom.
+Hence the magnitude of the electron affinity of periodic elements increases with the increasing effective nuclear charge of an atom.

 Electronic Structure or Configuration

 The magnitude of electron affinity depends on the electronic structure of atoms.
-Therefore, the elements having, ns2, np6 valence shell configuration posses the very low value of affinity due to stable valence shell configuration.
-For example, hydrogen atom when gaining one electron to form H– ion (1s2) has very low electron affinity (73 kJ mol-1) and form stable alkali hydride.
-The polarization of hydride ion very high.
+The elements having, ns2, np6 valence shell configuration possess a very low value of affinity due to stable valence shell configuration.
+For example, hydrogen atom when gaining one electron to form H– ion (1s2) has very low electron affinity (73 kJ mol-1) and forms stable alkali hydride.
+The electric polarization of hydride ion very high.

 Question: Account for the large decrease in electron affinity between lithium and beryllium.

-Answer: The atomic number and electronic configuration lithium and beryllium are 1s2 2s1 (3) and 1s2 2s2 respectively.
-Therefore, lithium has an incompletely filled 2s subshell while beryllium has filled subshell.
-Hence lithium can affinity to receive electrons in 2s sub-shell but for beryllium, a still higher energy 2p level.
-Hence beryllium resists to gaining extra electrons in higher energy level or 2p orbitals.
+Answer: The atomic number and electronic configuration lithium and beryllium are 1s2 2s1 and 1s2 2s2 respectively.
+Therefore, lithium has an incompletely filled 2s subshell while beryllium has a filled subshell.
+Lithium can affinity to receive electrons in 2s sub-shell but for beryllium, a still higher energy 2p level.
+Hence beryllium resists gaining extra electrons in higher energy levels or 2p orbitals.

 Question: Why the electron affinity of nitrogen is less than phosphorus?